TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 ## 28 July 2025 - CRITICAL BUG FIXES: Executor State Corruption

+---

+## 29 July 2025
+- [ ] Review of run_arc_tasks_soar.py
+  - [x] Ensure categories for each each result attempt are complete (i.e. test result, train result, api failures, api timeout, max length reached, code extraction failed, code execution failed.)
+  - [ ] Manual review of threading and timeouts.
+  - [ ] What does sglang do if a request is stopped?
+Does it continue - resulting in a build-up in the serverload? https://github.com/sgl-project/sglang/issues/3520 .
+SOLUTION FOR NOW IS JUST TO INCREASE THE TIMEOUTS.
+- [x] Evaluation on shortest 30 evaluation problems:
+  - [x] Soar model.
+54%
+  - [x] Qwen Base.
+7%
+  - [x] Qwen Base with reasoning. ~32%
+  - [x] Gemini. ~80%
+- [x] Full evaluation sets for arc-agi-1:
+  - [ ] Soar model.
+  - [x] Qwen Base. ~0.9%
+- [ ] Fine-tuning:
+    - [ ] Hoist utils.
+    - [ ] Test a small dataset.
+- [ ] Data generation - Lewis doing this.

 ### 🚨 Issue: Systematic Execution Failures in Multi-Run Experiments

 **Symptoms Observed:**